-I was very pleased to hear that a first draft chapter of my new work, Seagull Pie, written this year at a Freefall Writing retreat in Portugal, won a ‘Highly Commended’ award at the 2015 Winchester Writers’ Festival Writing Competitions.
+I was very pleased to hear that a first draft chapter of my new project written this year at a Freefall Writing retreat in Portugal, won a ‘Highly Commended’ award at the 2015 Winchester Writers’ Festival Writing Competitions.

 As part of the award, we receive feedback from the judges:

 This was a very good account of a moment of departure told from a child’s point of view.
 The writing is full of detail and is extremely funny in places.
 I liked that this isn’t an airbrushed account.
 At times the experience feels uncomfortable and that is conveyed in the writing.
 This is a well told story that includes a real sense of tension and jeopardy.
 There are strong characters and complex family relationships are conveyed.
 I finished with vivid impressions of mother, Bonma, Michael and the dog.
 In a strong field this piece deserved its place on the shortlist.

 A nice little write up in The Southern Star, a local Cork paper:

 Reviews of my short story, “So Long, Marianne” in the Unthology No 3:

 Sabotage – October 16, 2012 Review by Charlotte Barnes

 Bookmunch – October 11, 2012 Review by Fran Slater

 And my flash story, “Minotaur” was short listed for Lightship Publishing’s The Lightship International Flash Fiction Prize and will be published in their anthology in November.

 “…The collection keeps its promises: this is a varied, well put-together collection showcasing some interesting writers in an unrestricted and playful place.”